 The two conflicting countries have become two of the most heavily armed states in the world.
-According to the Global Militarization Index, Armenia was in second position the and Azerbaijan in 16th position in 2020 as the most militarized countries in the world.
-In 2019, Armenia invested 4.9 percent of its gross domestic product (GDP) and Azerbaijan 4 percent on military expenditure.5 Azerbaijan funds an immense defence budget with revenues from oil and gas exports.
-This has allowed the country to buy modern weaponry from Israel, Turkey, Ukraine, Russia and South Korea.6 Armenia has bought mainly discounted weapons from Russia in the framework of the Russia-led Collective Security Treaty Organization.
+According to the Global Militarization Index in 2020, Armenia was second and Azerbaijan 16th on the list of the most militarized countries in the world.
+In 2019, Armenia invested 4.9 percent of its gross domestic product (GDP) and Azerbaijan 4 percent on military expenditure.
+Azerbaijan funds an immense defense budget with revenues from oil and gas exports.
+This has allowed the country to buy modern weaponry from Israel, Turkey, Ukraine, Russia and South Korea.
+Armenia has bought mainly discounted weapons from Russia in the framework of the Russia-led Collective Security Treaty Organization.

-While Yerevan could live with the status quo until 2020, it has missed several chances to get a better deal during negotiations on a peace agreement in the 25 years before the recent fighting.
-The Azerbaijani leadership, by contrast, had been increasingly under the impression that Armenia was - largely ignored by the international community - plotting new baselines by building additional infrastructure and through its policy of targeted settlements in the occupied territories.
-In any case, Azerbaijan failed to secure international support for its cause - and especially on the issue of its territorial integrity - from any key states other than Turkey.
-This put Azerbaijan in a different place to Ukraine, Georgia and Moldova, which have also struggled with non-government-controlled areas within their internationally recognized borders.
+While Yerevan could live with the status quo until 2020, it missed several chances to get a better deal during negotiations on a peace agreement in the 25 years before the recent fighting.
+The Azerbaijani leadership, by contrast, had been increasingly under the impression that Armenia was plotting new baselines-largely ignored by the international community-by building additional infrastructure as well as through its policy of targeted settlements in the occupied territories.
+In any case, Azerbaijan failed to secure international support for its cause-especially on the issue of its territorial integrity-from any key states other than Turkey.
+This put Azerbaijan in a different position from Ukraine, Georgia and Moldova, which have also struggled with non-government-controlled areas within their internationally recognized borders.

-The democratic election of Nikol Pashinyan after the 2018 Velvet Revolution brought to power a new Armenian Prime Minister who, unlike his predecessors such as Serzh Sargsyan and Robert Kocharyan, had no roots in Karabakh.
+The democratic election of Nikol Pashinyan after the 2018 Velvet Revolution brought to power a new Armenian Prime Minister who, unlike his predecessors, such as Serzh Sargsyan and Robert Kocharyan, had no roots in Karabakh.
 This raised hopes of a window of opportunity to resolve the conflict, but these expectations were soon dashed.
 Pashinyan initially took a moderate tone and appeared to recognize the need to lead his nation out of isolation in order to democratize it.
 He soon realized, however, that the domestic political costs of a compromise with Azerbaijan would be too high.

-As a result, he switched to the rhetoric of a hardliner and was even considering official "integration" of the contested region into Armenia.8 After a public dispute over history between Azerbaijan's President Ilham Aliyev and Premier Pashinyan at the 2020 Munich Security Conference, it became clear that the leaders of both nations were far apart from each other.
-This meant that a peaceful resolution of the conflict was as unlikely as ever.9
+As a result, he switched to hardliner rhetoric and was even considering official "integration" of the contested region into Armenia.
+After a public dispute over history between Azerbaijan's